Gynko/nasa-node/README.md

 The course is available [here](https://academy.zerotomastery.io/p/learn-node-js).

-The project is a simple API that allows to query data about spaceX launches and also populates a list planets from a CSV file from NASA data.
+The project queries data about spaceX launches and also populates a list planets from a CSV file from NASA data.

 Since the course is a bit old (in tech time scale, one year old may be a lot! :D), I had to make some changes to the code to make it work with the latest versions of node, express, mongoose, etc.